 Step 3.
 Add Colleges to Your List

-Once you’re done with the profile section, it’s time to gear up and start searching for your colleges of interest.
-Browse the list of participating colleges and universities on the Common App, and add your favorite ones to your “My Colleges” list.
-At this step, you need to keep track of the requirements of different universities so you can always check your documents.
+Once you are done with the profile section, start searching for colleges of interest.
+Browse the list of participating colleges and universities on the Common App, and add your preferred schools to your “My Colleges” list.
+At this stage, keep track of each college’s deadlines, testing policy, writing requirements, and required documents.

 Step 4.
 Complete the College-Specific Questions